SciCatProject/scicat-backend-next/README.md

 ```

 ## adjust Configuration
-Add a `datasources.json` file inside server directory with connection data to your mongodb instance
+Add a `datasources.json` file inside the `server` directory with connection data to your mongodb instance

 ```
 server/datasources.json e.g.